-The program’s faculty is comprised of a diverse and capable group of educators who personally mentor each student to ensure their success.
-Classes have a small number of students which helps professors to dedicate more time to your development.
+The program’s faculty comprises a diverse and capable group of educators who personally mentor each student to ensure their success.
+Classes have a small number of students, which helps professors to dedicate more time to your development.

 4. Liberty University

 Credit Hour Cost: $390

 The Human Resources B.A. offered by Liberty University is a 100% online program that lasts approximately three years and a half.
 Offering online degrees since 1985, this institution provides students with convenient and effective tools to streamline the distance learning experience.

 Each course lasts 8 weeks, and you must complete 120 credit hours in order to graduate.
 Every class has a flexible schedule, which means that activities are available 24/7, and you can complete them whenever is more convenient for you.

 For this program, each credit hour costs $390.
 This includes all the necessary books and learning materials.
 Even though this institution has expensive tuition, over 80% of Liberty students are awarded some sort of financial aid to help them complete their education.

 Bestcolleges.com ranked Liberty in the top 1% of more than 2,100 online universities in regard to academic quality, affordability, and accessibility.